BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 # Cloudbursting with Kubernetes - Irfan Ur Rehman & Quinton Hoole, Huawei Technologies

 That might not be everyone's problematic, but still interesting to hear about.
 If you have multiple cloud providers with different pricings, you might want to optimize your costs by using the most expensive only on load peaks.
 That is exactly what they did, using Kubernetes clusters federation and specific annotations.
-We won't go over this approach because we'll stick on one cloud provider, but that may be a thing for some people.
+We won't go over this approach because we'll stick with one cloud provider, but that may be a thing for some people.

 # Operating a Global-Scale FaaS on Top of Kubernetes - Chad Arimura & Matt Stephenson, Oracle